 - Antofagasta Minerals (a Chilean mining company) in connection with the purchase and sale of contaminated property in Nevada undergoing reclamation pursuant to state and federal law.

 - National Mining Association in connection with: (i) preparation of an amicus brief before the United States Supreme Court in Perez v.
 Mortgage Bankers Association (Nos.
-13-1041 & 13-1042), dealing with the ability of an Agency to change its interpretation of a regulation without going through public notice and comment procedures; and (ii) preparation of a brief before the D.C.
+13-1041 & 13-1042), dealing with the ability of an Agency to change its interpretation of a regulation without going through public notice and comment procedures; and (ii) briefing and argument before the D.C.
 Circuit in In Re: Idaho Conservation League (No. 14-1149) opposing a petition for mandamus filed by various citizens groups seeking to require EPA to promulgate financial assurance requirements for the hardrock mining industry.

 - Several multinational companies and trade organizations in EPA rulemakings and other proceedings dealing with the Definition of Solid Waste under RCRA, legitimacy criteria that should be applied to recycling of wastes under Subtitle C of RCRA, the scope of EPA jurisdiction under the Clean Water Act and the need for increased financial assurance requirements for mining companies pursuant to Section 108(b) of CERCLA.